Implementing graceful connection pool shutdown in Express

 pool.end() permanently closes all underlying client connections.
 Re-instantiate the pool if the process continues running in a long-lived worker scenario.How do I handle transactions that are still open during shutdown?

 end() method waits for active clients to be released, but it does not cancel in-progress queries.
-For long-running transactions, enforce a strict application-level drain window (e.g., 10s) and ensure all route handlers are wrapped in try/finally so connections return to the pool before shutdown completes.Related
+For long-running transactions, enforce a strict application-level drain window (e.g., 10s) and ensure all route handlers are wrapped in try/finally so connections return to the pool before shutdown completes.Does process.exit() need to be called explicitly at the end?

 - Express.js Connection Pool Middleware — the parent guide on request-scoped acquisition and pool lifecycle integration.